Bonez07/ADA/README.md

 <img width="800" alt="Screenshot 2025-04-07 at 09 03 55" src="https://github.com/user-attachments/assets/17e596fa-e04d-418b-9488-3651d5663a19" />

 ## Setting up roster templates
-For ADA to know what duties to allocate, duties need to but put down on the roster template using a code in curly brackets for every duty:
+For ADA to know what duties to allocate, duties need to but put down on the roster template using a code in curly brackets for every duty.
+Every single duty that needs to be allocated needs to be written into the document in this manner.

 <img width="500" alt="Screenshot 2025-04-07 at 23 13 26" src="https://github.com/user-attachments/assets/36bd72b9-1325-4fbd-a79c-49dee38591b2" />